Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Kubernetes and Wasm

-• runwasi: containerd runtime for Wasm.
+• runwasi[11]: containerd runtime to run Wasm components directly.

-• Ecosystem still emerging: many libraries missing.
+• Ecosystem still emerging: many third-party libraries lack Wasm bindings.

 • Debugging: harder than native or container.

-• Secure plugins for host apps.
+• Secure plugins for platforms where code is third-party.

 Conclusion